Zain-Lam/Obsidian/6 - full notes/Definition of a set.md

 TD: YEAR1::TERM1::MA151 Algebra 1::02 Sets and Binary Operations
 Q: What is the basic definition of a set?
-?
-A:A set is simply a collection of objects
+A: A set is simply a collection of objects
 <!--ID: 1736263886073-->